elastic/package-storage/README.md

 This will update the go module files and pull in the most recent vendor files.

 With all the changes above, a pull request can be opened.
-As soon as the pull request is merged, a new Dockerimage is automatically built by CI and can be deployed.
+As soon as the pull request is merged, a new Docker image is automatically built by CI and can be deployed.

 As each branch/distribution references its own version, each branch has to be updated with the above.
 It is encourage to keep the branches in sync related to registry versions.

 # Package promotion

 A package can go through different stages from snapshot to staging to production.
-To promote a package from one distribution to an other, it must first be added to the new distribution and as soon as it is added, removed from the old distribution.
+To promote a package from one distribution to another, it must first be added to the new distribution and as soon as it is added, removed from the old distribution.
 As an example, a package `foo-1.2.3` is in `snapshot`.
 Now the content is copied over to `staging` and as soon as the package is merged, the package `foo-1.2.3` should be removed from `snapshot`.
 If the same package version exists in both branches, the first one is taken.
 In the above case this is `staging`.

 As the staging distribution consists of `production + staging` packages and `snapshot` of `production + staging + snapshot` packages, a package that was promoted to the next stage, is always also available in the previous stage.

-The above implies, that as soon as the packages for `staging` as an example are built and the Dockerimage is available, also `snapshot` Dockerimage must be rebuilt as it depends on the `staging` one.
+The above implies, that as soon as the packages for `staging` as an example are built and the Dockerimage is available, also `snapshot` Docker image must be rebuilt as it depends on the `staging` one.

 # Release distribution

 Currently each distribution is released manually but should be release automatically in the future.
 To release a distribution with a new package, first the building of the Dockerimage must be completed which is automatic.
 For `snapshot` this pushes a new image to `docker.elastic.co/package-registry/distribution:snapshot`.
 At the same time, an image is built for each commit hash, for example `docker.elastic.co/package-registry/distribution:48f3935a72b0c5aacc6fec8ef36d559b089a238b`.
 The distribution specific images are constantly overwritten, the commit hash images stays as is in case an environment is need that does not change.

-As soon as the Dockerimage is built and added to the Docker registry, the rollout command for the k8s cluster can be run.
+As soon as the Docker image is built and added to the Docker registry, the rollout command for the k8s cluster can be run.
 For `staging` this looks as following:

 ```
 kubectl rollout restart deployment package-registry-staging-vanilla -n package-registry